 You bet, Section 45L includes “substantial renovation” within the new construction category.

 What about projects I have previously completed?

-This tax credit is retroactive to include projects completed in 2018, 2019, 2020 as well as being in effect for all of 2022.
+This tax credit is retroactive to include projects completed in 2020, 2021 as well as being in effect for all of 2022.
 Projects completed during this time are eligible for the $2,000 tax credit.
 If you were a client of Home Energy Raters during this time, call us at 508-833-3100 to see if any of your past projects qualify.

 How do I get this tax credit?

 Projects must be certified by an independent verifier (Home Energy Raters) who is accredited by a rating network like the Residential Energy Services Network (RESNET) and approved by the IRS.